 - Antimicrobial therapy should be based on the patient's characteristics, the setting in which aspiration occurred, the severity of pneumonia, and available information regarding local pathogens and resistance patterns.

 - Community-acquired aspiration pneumonia is often initially treated with co-amoxiclav.
 Metronidazole may need to be added if there is evidence of complications - eg, lung abscess.
-See the separate article Pneumonia for indications for hospital admission.
+See separate Pneumonia article for indications for hospital admission.

 - Hospital-acquired aspiration pneumonia: a suitable combination in patients who have already recently been treated with antibiotics is piperacillin with tazobactam.